jcubic/jankiewicz-blog/blog/en/programming-advice.md

 amazing tool at your disposal: a personal teacher that can answer all your questions.
 Use them wisely.

+## Learning Should Be Hard

+Don't try to make learning programming easier.
+Just like with any learning, you need to put in the effort to process information with your brain in order to learn.
+So don't take shortcuts, like using LLMs to make your life easier.
+If you want to remember what you've learned, you don't only need to understand it; you also need to process that knowledge by thinking about it, putting it all together, or by practicing and combining what you've learned with stuff you already know.

 ## Conclusion

 Learning to code is a journey, and it’s not always easy, but it’s worth it.
 Start small with